DaniloZZZ/pywebviz/python/docs/source/usage/quickstart.rst

 Widgets are basic blocks of our dashboard, you can drag them and resize.

-type in the name of your variable, ``test``, and your array will appear.
+Type in the name of your variable, ``test``, and your array will appear.

 .. image:: pictures/quickstart.png
    :alt: Dashboard with y=x^2 graph